786mukul/sf_movies/README.md

 Entity: POJO represnetation of a resource that is served by service(could be formed from more than one bean)

+EntityCOnverter: Converts Bean to Entitiy.
+Also may Leave(Beans fields) or add fields to Entity

 Find the Working app [here](http://ec2-52-24-119-5.us-west-2.compute.amazonaws.com:8080/sf_movies/)